greenelab/deep-review/sections/08_methods.md

 Revised specific sub-sections or supervised drafting one or more sub-sections: A.K., D.D., D.J.H., L.K.W., M.H.S.S., Y.P., Y.Q.
 Drafted sub-sections, edited the manuscript, reviewed pull requests, and coordinated co-authors: A.G., C.S.G..

+### Competing Interests

+A.K. is on the Advisory Board of Deep Genomics Inc.
+The remaining authors have no competing interests to declare.

 ### Acknowledgements

 We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen